synthstackx/synthstackx/README.md

 <h2>👋 Hi, I'm Soubhagya</h2>

 <p>
-I'm currently pursuing a degree in Computer Science, with a strong focus on programming and the fundamentals of AI.
+I'm currently pursuing BCA, with a strong focus on programming and the fundamentals of AI.
 I enjoy building structured solutions, exploring how systems work, and continuously improving my problem-solving approach through practical development.
 </p>